Pilladian/link-stealing-attack/README.md

 - 0th and 15th are related to a cancerous disease
 - network should classify which proteins are the most related to each other

+**link prediction**
+- predict likelihood whether two nodes are linked or not

+example:
+- social networks
+- predict whether two people know each other or not

 #### CNNs and Network Embedding

 #### Python Libraries